 BA flies from London Gatwick to Genoa with return flights starting from £86.72 including all taxes, charges and one hold bag.

-For early morning flights stay at the Hilton Hotel.
+For early morning flights stay at the Hilton London Gatwick Airport.
 A 10 minute stroll from check-in desks across a covered walkway.